Many mothers continue to breastfeed when they go back to work after maternity leave. Returning to work may take some planning and readjustment.

 Begin to introduce an occasional feed of expressed breast milk.
 Use a cup or bottle for these feeds.

 Practice expressing and preparing expressed breast milk feeds.
-You may want to freeze expressed breast milk to build up a stock to have on hand if you need it when you return to work.
+You may want to freeze expressed breast milk to build up a stock to have on hand when you return to work.

 2 weeks before you return to work